lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part2.md

 * internet: fundamentally a large collection of interconnected layer 2 networks

 ### Layer 2 - Data Link - Lesson Summary
+#### Benefits of adding Layer 2
+* uniquely address frames to a particular device on a local network (MAC Addressing)
+* devices can share access to a physical medium, avoiding crosstalk & collisions (media access control)
+* detect collisions & have capability to correct or workaround them (collision detection)
+* all of the above allows for 1:1 communication (Unicast) & 1:ALL communication (Broadcast)
+* provides capability to scale & mostly avoid collisions via switches (store & only forward valid frames)